-Unless otherwise stated we expect all vehicles taking part in our events to be driven there and to be road legal.
-Exceptions can be made at the discretion of the event organisers for certain events by prior arrangement.
+Unless otherwise stated we expect all vehicles taking part in our events to be driven there and to be road legal, learn more exceptions can be made at the discretion of the event organizers for certain events by prior arrangement.
 Vehicle transporters/trailers will not normally be allowed at events.

-In addition to the informations here there is a scrutineering check list available for download here.
+In addition to the information here there is a scrutineering check list available for download here.

 We are a Land Rover club first and foremost BUT that does not mean we exclude other marques from our events.
 All marques of commercial and none-commercial four wheel drive off road vehicles are eligible for the majority of our events.
 Large vehicle owners (anything bigger than a 110/Range Rover) should check with the organisers before travelling to the event to check suitability of the venue and that sufficient recovery equipment is available.
 Most sites will cope with a forward control Land Rover but trying to recover a Scammel is well beyond the scope of normal club recovery equipment !
 It would be “unusual” for us to allow large or heavy four wheel drive vehicles to compete but we can consider each case on it’s own merits.

 Providing that your vehicle complies both with construction and use legislation (is road legal, taxed and tested) and complies with the MSA common regulations, your vehicle should be elligible to take part in our events.
 Each event type has it’s own specific regulations that you may have to meet such as recovery points etc… but generally these are easily met.
 If in any doubt contact the organisers or a club official before arriving for clarification, but also having insurance for your vehicle is essential, and that’s why the options found at Zemotor could be helpful to protect your vehicle.